9 Organizations fighting for Food Justice in Southern California

 We are a network of community composters maintaining compost hubs throughout LA County.
 Our team of educators and soil enthusiasts build and facilitate cohesive composting communities for individuals and communities in shared spaces.
 LA Compost is both the compost hub and the people that contribute to composting in LA.
 The healthy soil that is created by a community compost hub stays in the community and is used locally to enrich the soil in the neighborhood in which it was created.

-FEAST hosts classes which teach cooking and nutrition, and provides fresh produce to participants.
+FEAST hosts classes that teach cooking and nutrition, and provides fresh produce to participants.

 -Food education: Each week, we host nutritional discussions and provide recipes and cooking demonstrations to make healthy eating satisfying, affordable and delicious.